From Concept to Congratulations: The Big Break Journey

 While Goodlett continues down his path of success, the Final Draft Big Break competition is already gearing up for next year.
 They are hoping to crack 10,000 submissions and to find the next industry talent and success story.

-The Final Draft Big Break is open to submissions now through July 29th, 2020.
-Due to the Coronavirus (COVID-19) pandemic, Big Break is extending its early bird deadline and cost of $45.
+The Final Draft Big Break is open to submissions now through July 30th, 2020.
+Is this your year?
+Enter here!

 Written by: Allison NorlianAllison Norlian is a three-time, Emmy-nominated journalist who has worked as a television reporter and anchor in markets around the country.
 She has covered a variety of stories from the riots in Charlottesville, Virginia to President Trump’s travel ban in the fourth circuit court of appeals.
 Allison has also won AP awards for her work and a Catalyst For Change award from the Arc of Virginia for her reporting on the disabled community.
 Allison just moved to Los Angeles with her screen writer husband and two cats and is excited for all LA has to offer!